 Below we walk through a simple example of using Keras to recognize handwritten digits from the MNIST dataset.
-After getting familiar with the basics, check out the additional learning resources available on this website.
+After getting familiar with the basics, check out the tutorials and additional learning resources available on this website.

 The Deep Learning with R book by François Chollet (the creator of Keras) provides a more comprehensive introduction to both Keras and the concepts and practice of deep learning.

 You may also find it convenient to download the Deep Learning with Keras cheat sheet, a quick high-level reference to all of the capabilities of Keras.

 We can learn the basics of Keras by walking through a simple example: recognizing handwritten digits from the MNIST dataset.
 MNIST consists of 28 x 28 grayscale images of handwritten digits like these: